Regular schedule for Mass at St. Francis Church.

 All St. Francis teenagers are invited to join our Youth Group as we explore and strengthen our faith together.
 Meetings are typically Tuesdays after the 5:30 p.m.
 Mass, and there are also weekend social events throughout the year.
 Grab a slice of pizza and have real discussions with other teens in relaxed and fun way.

-The St. Francis Schola leads the office of Morning Prayer, including beautiful, contemplative psalm melodies, every Thursday at 7 a.m. in the church.
+The St. Francis Schola leads the office of Morning Prayer, including beautiful, contemplative psalm melodies, every Monday and Thursday at 7 a.m. in the church.
 Parishioners are invited to start the day off with the official prayers of the universal Church.

 From the Catecheses by Saint Cyril of Jerusalem, bishop